Skip Navigation

 Alaska Native Tribal Health Consortium covers acupuncture at 80% with 12 visits per year, and massage with no limit to the number of visits, both at 80%. $200 deductible, until $1200 is paid out-of-pocket, then at 100%.

-BLUE CROSS (Alaskan Acupuncture is a Blue Cross of Washington and Alaska Preferred Provider)
+Blue Cross (Alaskan Natural Care is a Blue Cross of Washington and Alaska Preferred Provider)

-Some Blue Cross plans are now covering acupuncture, if it is a group plan where the employer purchased a plan that includes acupuncture.
-If acupuncture is covered, medical massage is covered through this office.
+All local Blue Cross plans are now covering acupuncture, including the new Health Exchange plans. (some State plans do not, i.e. New York).
+If acupuncture is covered, medical massage/manual massage is covered through this office.

 Some Blue Cross plans cover medical massage/manual therapy through an acupuncturist, even if acupuncture itself is not covered.
-Employers who have selected acupuncture include:
+Some employers/groups include:

 Alaska Public Employees Association (Details unknown)